romskidd/tab-title-tamer/README.md

 * The only settings saved are your enable/disable preferences for each website.
 These preferences are stored **locally** in your browser using the `browser.storage.local` (or `chrome.storage.local`) API.
 * No data is sent to any external servers.

-For more details, you can create a `PRIVACY_POLICY.md` file in this repository.

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, bug reports, or would like to contribute code: